Welcome and thank you for visiting the ACAMS Carolinas Chapter website.

 Megan Davis Hodge

-Megan Davis Hodge is the Regional Head of Anti-Money Laundering – USA for RBC (Royal Bank of Canada), responsible for overseeing the AML programs for RBC’s US-based entities.
-Prior to that, Hodge spent 5 years as the Chief Compliance Officer for RBC Bank and Head of Compliance for RBC International Wealth-US, responsible for the organizations’ overall compliance program.
-Hodge joined RBC Bank in 2005 as Director of AML and has nearly 15 years’ experience in Anti-Money Laundering (AML) Compliance.
-Prior to joining RBC, Hodge was at Bank of America and began her career with Accenture (formerly Andersen Consulting).
-She is on the Board of the ABA/ABA Money Laundering Enforcement (MLE) Conference and has previously served as Chair of the ABA’s Compliance Administrative Committee (CAC).
-Hodge has testified before the Congressional Oversight and Investigations Committee on Financial Services on behalf of the American Bankers Association (ABA).
-She holds a Bachelor of Science in Business Administration from The University of North Carolina at Chapel Hill.
+Megan Davis Hodge is the Executive Compliance Director, BSA/AML Officer for Ally Financial.
+Prior to joining Ally, Hodge was with Royal Bank of Canada for 11 years.
+She served as US Regional Head of AML, responsible for overseeing the AML programs for RBC’s US-based entities.
+Hodge also served as the Chief Compliance Officer for RBC Bank and Head of Compliance for RBC’s US International Wealth business, and joined RBC Bank in 2005 as Director of AML and BSA Officer.
+Hodge spent time at Bank of America and began her career with Accenture.
+Hodge serves as the co-chair of the ACAMS Carolinas Chapter and is on the Board of the ABA/ABA Money Laundering Enforcement (MLE) Conference.
+Hodge has testified before the Congressional Oversight and Investigations Committee on Financial Services on behalf of the American Bankers Association.
+She holds a BSBA from The University of North Carolina at Chapel Hill.

 James (Jim) Arndts, CAMS